Aishwarya-Tonpe/cis6930sp24-assignment2/DATASHEET.md

 The data consists from the past 2 months.

 3. How was the data collected?
-The data was collected using Norman PD's daily incident summary report and then augmenting it.
+The data was collected using Norman PD's daily incident summary report and then augmenting it by using different functions on it to get the desired fields.

+Preprocessing/cleaning/labeling
+1. How was the data preprocessed?
+The data was preprocessed using Python libraries and python code.
+Where a csv containing all the pdfs of the daily incidents were stored, the code then fetched every pdf, extracted data from it and preprocessed the data using suitable libraries.

+USES
+1. Has the dataset been used for any tasks already?
+No, it has not been used already

+DISTRIBUTION
+1. Will the dataset be distributed to third parties outside of the entity (for example, company, institution, organization) on behalf of which the dataset was created?
+No, it will not be distributed outside

+MAINTENANCE
+1. Who will be supporting/hosting/maintaining the dataset?
+Aishwarya Tonpe, CS Gradutate student at University of Florida

+2. How can the owner/curator/manager of the dataset be contacted? tonpea@ufl.edu